 Common Types of Fraud

 Phishing is an attempt to gain information such as usernames, passwords and credit card details by masquerading as a trustworthy entity by email.
 This is one of the primary methods a fraudster will use to compromise your personal information.
-The email will cite an invented scenario which require haste and include dire consequences if requests aren't complied with in a short time period.
+The email will cite an invented scenario which requires haste and includes dire consequences if requests aren't complied with in a short time period.
 The scenario will either persuade you to divulge sensitive information, send money to an unknown party or click a link that will initiate viruses that give criminals access to your computer.

 Smishing is similar to phishing, but carried out via text messages.
 Cell Phones and other portable devices are targeted as primary channels for transmitting viruses and other methods of stealing your personal information.